Philbeds0/Arduino_Vending-Machine/README.md

 # Arduino_Vending-Machine
-This repository includes firmwares that help you running a prototype of a Vending Machine
+This repository includes firmwares that helps you running a full prototype of a Vending Machine.